 Many of the trees were planted, some going back over 100 years, but some grew here naturally.
 Theodore Wirth, the first Park Superintendent, kept many of these trees, and these remain today.
 During his tenure, Mr. Wirth planted hundreds of new trees as part of his master design.
 The property has been transformed from a bucolic country estate to a municipal botanic garden, including many fine trees and shrubs.

 Tree species include: shagbark hickory, Katsura (a native of Japan), black birch, golden larch, kousa dogwood, and weeping blue spruce.
 The oldest trees are the oaks.
-Several of the trees in the park are State Champions, as designated by the Connecticut Botanical Society, notably the mono maple and the golden larch.
-Please click here to view the trees of Elizabeth Park.
+Several of the trees in the Park are State Champions, as designated by the Connecticut Botanical Society, notably the mono maple and the golden larch.
+Please click here for the Arborscope aerial map and database of the trees of Elizabeth Park.